mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 {% include image.html file="mma.png" alt="Sincere praise at an MMA match" max_width="650px"  img_link=true %}

-If you've given them feedback on previous reviews about bad coding habits and you see in a new review that they've made an effort to correct those habits, call this out as well.
-For example, if I've given notes in the past about documentation that's hard to read, then in a subsequent changelist, they send me documentation that's very clear, I'll usually say something like, "I like this function comment.
-It's very clear and thorough."
+If you've given them feedback on previous reviews about bad coding habits and you see in a new review that they've made an effort to correct those habits, call this out.

-If you're reviewing code for a junior developer or someone who is new to the team, be especially cognizant of opportunities to offer praise.
+When you review code for a junior developer or someone who is new to the team, be especially cognizant of opportunities to offer praise.
 These are the people for whom a code review is the most stressful, so offering positive reinforcement is a good way of showing you value them as a teammate.

 ## Grant approval when remaining fixes are trivial